SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-28-biden-trump-debate.md

 especially given a Congress full of authoritarian idiots.

-But I just can't bring myself to marinate in the word salad that is the inevitable result of good presidential debates, and this was in no way a good one.
-It's always a gamble, and I see no point in gambling of almost any sort, let alone important things like this.
+But I just can't bring myself to marinate in the word salad that is the inevitable result of even _good_ presidential debates, and this was in no way a good one.
+It's always a gamble, and I see no point in gambling of almost any sort, let alone on important things like this.

 People spend their lives getting good at facts or good at words.
 I'm one of the former, having spent my life in various mathematical and logical or math/logic-adjacent